Qatar: Hot, hazy weather expected today

 PHOTO

-Doha - Weather inshore until 6:00 pm on Tuesday will be hazy at places at first, becomes hot daytime and some clouds, the Department of Meteorology said in its daily weather report.
+Doha - Weather inshore until 6:00 pm on Wednesday will be hazy to misty at places at first and hot daytime, the Department of Meteorology said in its daily weather report.

-Wind inshore will be mainly northwesterly - northeasterly at a speed of 3 - 13 KT, gusting to 18 KT at places at times.
+Wind inshore will be variable at first becomes northwesterly - northeasterly at a speed of 5 - 15 KT.

-Offshore, it will be variable mainly southeasterly - easterly at a speed of 4 - 14 KT.
+Offshore, it will be variable southeasterly - northeasterly at a speed of 2 - 12 KT.

 Sea state inshore will be 1 - 2 ft; while offshore, will be 1 - 3 ft.

-Visibility inshore will be 4 - 8 km; while offshore, will be 4 - 10 km.
+Visibility inshore will be 4 - 10 km / 3 km or less at places at first; while offshore, will be 4 - 10 km.

 Copyright © Qatar News Agency 2022.
 All Rights Reserved.
 Provided by SyndiGate Media Inc. (Syndigate.info).